day8/re-frame/docs/WIP/Flow.md

 after it for you.
 It will thread (convey) data from one domino function to the next.
 It will call your functions at the right time, with the right (data) arguments.

 My second answer is: the method varies from domino to domino.
 Read on.
+But our main focus is on the reactive flow of 3-4-5-6.

 ## 1 -> 2